 r2p Coordinating Project

-Research Team: Jessica Bunting, Mary Kathryn Fletcher, Grace Barlet, Kathy Tolentino-Gonzalez
+Jessica Bunting, Mary Kathryn Fletcher, Grace Barlet, Kathy Tolentino-Gonzalez

-The Project’s five specific aims develop and integrate critical push-pull components of an r2p system: (1) Plan and prioritize research translation through r2p researcher “Roadmaps” to ensure the proactive dissemination of results, and through the “triage” of completed research findings ready for broader dissemination; (2) Coordinate and actively disseminate high priority research outputs through efforts led by an OSHA, NIOSH, and CPWR joint r2p Working Group; (3) Expand infrastructure and resources for r2p by facilitating an exchange between existing training networks in construction and investigators; by convening stakeholders and experts to identify and pilot promising new channels to influence hard-to-reach immigrant construction workers and small contractors; and by further developing and promoting outreach resources for r2p; (4) Build linkages and synergy among r2p efforts through coordination across all Construction Center r2p projects and in annual r2p seminars for key construction audiences; and (5) Evaluate all r2p activities to assess progress and outcomes using surveys, interviews, focus groups, document review, web metrics, and administrative tracking.
+The Project’s five specific aims developed and integrated critical push-pull components of an r2p system: (1) Plan and prioritize research translation through r2p researcher “Roadmaps” to ensure the proactive dissemination of results, and through the “triage” of completed research findings ready for broader dissemination; (2) Coordinate and actively disseminate high priority research outputs through efforts led by an OSHA, NIOSH, and CPWR joint r2p Working Group; (3) Expand infrastructure and resources for r2p by facilitating an exchange between existing training networks in construction and investigators; by convening stakeholders and experts to identify and pilot promising new channels to influence hard-to-reach immigrant construction workers and small contractors; and by further developing and promoting outreach resources for r2p; (4) Build linkages and synergy among r2p efforts through coordination across all Construction Center r2p projects and in annual r2p seminars for key construction audiences; and (5) Evaluate all r2p activities to assess progress and outcomes using surveys, interviews, focus groups, document review, web metrics, and administrative tracking.